Franchise (song)

-"Franchise" (stylized in all caps) is a song by American rapper Travis Scott, featuring fellow American rapper Young Thug and British rapper M.I.A.
+"Franchise" (stylized in all caps) is a song by American rapper Travis Scott featuring fellow American rapper Young Thug and British rapper M.I.A.
 Originally titled "White Tee", the song interpolates Dem Franchize Boyz's song of the same name.
 The bass-heavy track finds the rappers boasting about their commercial successes.
 The song was released on September 25, 2020, alongside a video shot partly in England and at Michael Jordan's Chicago mansion.
 The video won the 2021 MTV Video Music Award for Best Hip Hop Video.

-The song debuted atop the U.S. Billboard Hot 100, for the chart dated October 10, 2020, becoming Scott's fourth number-one and third song to debut at number one, Young Thug's second, and M.I.A.'s first.
-By doing so, Scott became the first artist in Billboard chart history to have three songs debut at number one in less than a year.
+The song debuted atop the U.S. Billboard Hot 100, for the chart dated October 10, 2020, becoming Scott's fourth number-one (third number-one debut), Young Thug's second, and M.I.A.'s first.
+By doing so, Scott became the first artist in Billboard chart history to have three songs debut at number one in less than a year, and M.I.A. became the first British hip hop act to top the Billboard Hot 100.
 It also debuted at number seven on the Billboard Global 200 chart.